 While building and managing a team may be an important part of some small businesses, many successful entrepreneurs also have a defined self-reliance.
 The ability to think and act independently, without the input of others, is a very common trait among successful small business owners.

 Many entrepreneurs may be self-reliant, but the most successful are also able to ask for help when they need it, give credit where credit is due, admit when they are wrong, and accept constructive criticism.
 These small business owners have an ability to keep their feet on the ground during even the most satisfying accomplishment, and never forget where they started from.

-Being a small business owner comes with its up and downs; there are victories, setbacks, chaos and calm waters.
+Being a small business owner comes with its ups and downs; there are victories, setbacks, chaos, and calm waters.
 The most successful entrepreneurs are those who are resilient and able to bounce back after an unexpected challenge and get back up after facing a setback.

 Many small business owners handle a vast array of responsibilities in their businesses, wearing many different hats during the course of the workday.
 The ability to block out distractions and focus on the immediate issue, task or goal as well as the bigger picture can be a key trait in a successful entrepreneur.

 While focus is an important trait found in most successful small business owners, it's also important to keep an open mind and consider different perspectives.
 Small business owners who are willing to consider alternative ideas and try new processes may be more likely to reach significant levels of success.